 There are a number of major issues.
 In some ways, the most interesting is the problem of finding the partial derivatives (9).
-The transposed partial derivatives define the "adjoint model."
-In the discrete formulation we are using, $\mathbf{L}$ is defined by a computer code (hundreds of thousands of lines of FORTRAN). and there is no analytical expression available.
+The transposed partial derivatives define the "adjoint model".
+In the discrete formulation we are using, L is defined by a computer code (hundreds of thousands of lines of FORTRAN) and there is no analytical expression available.
 Our approach has been to define the adjoint of the FORTRAN-coded model.
-What has made this a practical possibility is the existence of automatic (or algorithmic) differentiation (AD) tools (e.g., Rall, 1981; Griewank, 2000), beginning with software such as ADIFOR.
-But the most important advance was that of Giering and Kaminski (1998) who, taking account of the special structures of oceanic GCMs, provided a semi-automatic AD tool for generating code for the tangent linear model (so-called forward mode-the non-transposed partial derivitives in Eq.
+What has made this a practical possibility is the existence of automatic (or algorithmic) differentiation (AD) tools (e.g., [39, 17]), beginning with software such as ADIFOR.
+But the most important advance was that of Giering and Kaminski [15] who, taking account of the special structures of oceanic GCMs, provided a semi-automatic AD tool for generating code for the tangent linear model (so-called forward mode-the nontransposed partial derivatives in Eq.
 (9)) and the adjoint model (the so-called reverse mode) corresponding to the transposed partial derivatives.
-(In its present configuration, the particular AD tool used is called TAF-Transformation of Algorithms in FORTRAN.)
+In its present configuration, the particular AD tool used is called TAF-Transformation of Algorithms in FORTRAN.
 The tools can generate higher-order derivative code, e.g., for the Hessians.
-The latter are of use in assessing posterior uncertainties; Hessian eigenvalues determine the principal curvature structures of the objective function, with large curvatures indicating small posterior uncertainties in the control estimates (e.g. Thacker, 1989).
-AD is a powerful tool even in conventional sequential methods such as the Kalman filter, because for non-linear systems one requires the tangent linear model, and which is obtainable in this fashion.
+The latter are of use in assessing posterior uncertainties; Hessian eigenvalues determine the principal curvature structures of the objective function, with large curvatures indicating small posterior uncertainties in the control estimates (e.g. [50]).
+AD is a powerful tool even in conventional sequential methods such as the Kalman filter, because for non-linear systems one requires the state transition matrix, that is, the tangent linear model, and which is obtainable in this fashion.

-The availability of the adjoint model greatly reduces the computational load of the minimization iterations (see Marotzke et al., 1999; Heimbach et al, 2005).
-The GCM that is used in ECCO was constructed from the beginning with its use with an AD tool in mind, as part of the ATOC (1999) acoustic tomography project.
+The availability of the adjoint model greatly reduces the computational load of the minimization iterations (see [31, 19]).
+The GCM that is used in ECCO was constructed from the beginning with its use with an AD tool in mind, as part of the ATOC (1999) [1] acoustic tomography project.
 Certain FORTRAN77 and 90 structures remain problematic in TAF, but are avoidable.
-AD tools permit the adjoint code to be updated and maintained in a practical way in the presence of continuing vigorous model development and improvement.
-(One can, as has been done, manually code the analytical form of the adjoint partial differential equations.
-See Thacker and Long, 1988; Sirkes and Tziperman, 1997.
+AD tools permit the adjoint code to be updated and maintained in a practical way in the presence of continuing vigorous development and improvement of the parent non-linear model.
+(One can, as has been done, manually code the analytical form of the adjoint code then differential equations.
+See [49,30,42].
 The adjoint code then differs from the adjoint of the forward code.
 The difference may be immaterial for some applications, but the maintenance of a hand-coded adjoint for a model undergoing development can be a major task.)